edwardchalstrey1/fragmented_genome_with_snps/rearrangement_methods.md

 Ranking the rearrangement methods
 ---------------------------------

 I have come up with a way of giving each rearrangement method a "Score".
 See the ruby method: score, in rearrangement_methods.rb.
 A simple way of defining what this method does is: taking away the index of each fragment in the original order, from it's new index in the rearranged list - this gives the "distance"" that the fragment has moved when re-ordered (as an absolute value) - these "distances" are then summed to give an overall score, which mathematically can be described as the ordinal similarity between the two arrangements.
-The higher the value of ordinal similarity, the less similar the two orders are.
+The higher the value of the score, the lower the ordinal similarity (the less similar the two orders are).
 A perfect score would be 0, where the two orders are identical.

 Mathematically the ordinal similarity can be defined as follows: